Steps to Incorporate PPC and Inbound Strategies in Your Marketing Efforts

 Driving your conversion numbers up will drive your cost-per-acquisition down, ultimately boosting your bottom line.
-Paid search experts often times live and die by the metrics.
+Paid search experts often live and die by the metrics.
 You can have all the hope in the world for your campaigns, but if your metrics don’t align with your promises, you won’t be given the time of day.

 This applies to clients you are currently working with, as well.
 If your metrics continually decrease, in all likelihood, they will turn to someone else to handle their marketing efforts.
-In essence, f you are running a PPC campaign with an inbound infusion, if your inbound methods aren’t up to par, your PPC metrics will suffer as a result.
+In essence, if you are running a PPC campaign with an inbound infusion, if your inbound methods aren’t up to par, your PPC metrics will suffer as a result.